niyazpk/cookie-wrapper/README.md

 cookie-wrapper.js
 =================

 A simple and powerful JavaScript lib for cookie management.
-And oh, it is tiny - 0.5 KB gzipped.
+And oh, it is tiny - 481 bytes gzipped.

 Install:
 --------